NuelzHeart/Sales-Performance-Dashboard/README.md

 - Is there a particular product that sells more in a specific country

 ## Data Processing Required
-- Using the F statement, generate the matching country for the city.
+- Generated matching country for each city using lookup formulas
-- Find the revenue for each sales
+- Calculated revenue for each transaction
-- Determine which sales fall into high sales, fair sales, and low sales
+- Classified transactions into high, fair, and low sales categories
-- Extract the month from your date
-- Extract the days of the week from your date
+- Extracted months and days from the date column
-- Apply any conditional formatting of your choice to revenue
+- Applied conditional formatting to highlight revenue patterns

 ## Key Performance Indicators
 - Total Revenue